 The band released a single “Whipper Snapper” in March 2013, on a 7-inch split record with Slightly Stoopid.
 Their latest Crazy Glue (DC-Jam Records) released October 11, 2011 is currently available online everywhere and select retail stores nationwide.

-The current member line up includes original members Angelo Moore aka Dr. Madd Vibe (vocals/sax/theramin), Norwood Fisher (bass/vocals), Dirty Walt (trumpet, vocals), as well as Rocky George (guitar), Paul Hampton (keyboards/vocals), John Steward (drums), and Jay Armant (trombone, vocals).
+The current member line up includes original members Angelo Moore aka Dr. Madd Vibe (vocals/sax/theramin), Norwood Fisher (bass/vocals), Dirty Walt (trumpet, vocals), as well as John Bigham (guitar), Chris Dowd (trombone/keyboards/vocals), and Phillip Fisher (drums).